-CanNorth employs qualified and experienced aquatic biologists, hydrologists, wildlife biologists, botanists, toxicologists, risk assessors, archaeologists, and GIS/AutoCAD specialists.
-Our environmental professionals are supported by an efficient office staff, including data managers, editors, accountants, and human resources specialists.
+CanNorth employs qualified and experienced aquatic biologists, hydrologists, wildlife biologists, botanists, toxicologists, risk assessors, archaeologists, soil scientists, human environment specialists, and GIS/AutoCAD specialists.
+Our environmental professionals are supported by an efficient office staff, including health and safety specialists, data managers, editors, accountants, and human resources specialists.
 CanNorth also employs approximately 35 Indigenous contract staff.

 Management Team and Senior Staff:

 Peter Vanriel, M.Sc., P.Biol.

 Peter is our General Manager and has over 30 years of experience.
 An important part of his position is to provide leadership and vision to the organization by setting strategies and providing direction for the company’s growth.
 Other responsibilities include business development, staff mentorship, technical leadership, and project management.
 His career has focused on environmental matters related to natural resource developments and he has been involved with over 800 projects.
 Peter has specialized skills in aquatic ecology, but his research background encompasses many other aspects of the natural sciences.
 He has comprehensive knowledge of environmental regulatory requirements and has established excellent relationships with many regulatory agencies.
 In addition, Peter has provided expert witness testimony during public enquiries and he has been an invited speaker at conferences on a diversity of topics.
 His professional volunteer activities include advisory roles related to science and the environment for the Saskatchewan and federal governments, as well as senior roles in various professional organizations.